Black grouse: Breeding and nesting

-Black grouse - recorded in 2022 in the northern Alps.
+Black grouse – recorded in 2022 in the northern Alps.
 Mostly rolling sounds audible.

 Black grouse have a very distinctive and well-recorded courtship ritual.
-Every dawn in the spring, male grouse begin competition with other males in hopes of attracting a hen to mate with.
-They will display to signal their territory and vigor by fanning out their elaborate lyre-shaped tails and inflating their necks on designated open ground called a lek.
-Their song consists of a long, dove-like bubbling coo or murmur.
+Every dawn in the spring, male grouse begin competition with other males to attract a hen to mate with.
+They will display to signal their territory and vigor by fanning out their lyre-shaped tails and inflating their necks on designated open ground called a lek.
+Their song consists of a long, bubbling coo or murmur.
 Black grouse hens visiting the lek decide the overall healthiest male, though not all females may arrive at every lek.

-In western Europe, these leks seldom contain more than 40 birds; in Russia, 150 is not uncommon and 200 have been recorded.
+In western Europe, these leks seldom contain more than 40 birds; in Russia, 150 is not uncommon and up to 200 have been recorded.

 When mated successfully, she will fly away from the site to a suitable nesting site with an abundance of dense shrub or tall vegetation, often located at a tree base in between roots, under low branches, beside a boulder, or extremely rarely, a used raptor's or corvid's nest 7 m off the ground.
 A dent (23-28 cm wide by 10-11 cm deep) is scraped out on the dirt floor and cushioned with grasses, sticks, leaves, and feathers.
 About 6–11 pale buff eggs speckled brown are then laid in the nest, incubated for approx. 23–28 days.
 The chicks consume invertebrates, transitioning to more plant matter as they mature.
 By around 10–14 days and so forth, they are capable of short flights.

 Where their range overlaps in similar biomes of other species, they are capable of hybridizing with the ringneck pheasant, western capercaillie, black-billed capercaillie, Siberian grouse, hazel grouse, and willow ptarmigan.